shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 Chas and Sullivan introduced a family of operations on the homology of the free loop space LM of a manifold $$M$$, i.e., the mapping space from the circle $$S^1$$ to $$M$$.
-For example, the loop product is defined as mixture of the intersection product on M and the Pontrjagin product on the based loop space ΩM given by concatenating two loops.
+For example, the loop product is defined as mixture of the intersection product on $$M$$ and the Pontrjagin product on the based loop space ΩM given by concatenating two loops.
 Moreover, it is known that these operations give rise to TQFT structure on the homology of LM.
 In this talk, I will explain these operations from the viewpoint of